 Clean and simple is usually Design Rule #1.
-But that doesn’t mean you can’t build beauty with the right combination of several special details.
+But that doesn’t mean you can’t build something beautiful with the right combination of several special details.
 This adorable apron features: an empire waist, pretty piping accents, a double layer skirt, bouncy poms, and a unique oval pocket.
 Making it extraordinary is our use of the Monkey Wrench fabric collection by master designer, Tula Pink.
 It’s full of colorful motif mischief.

-According to our friends at FreeSpirit Fabrics, Tula Pink’s Monkey Wrench tells the story of a mischievous monkey named Bananas.
+Tula Pink’s Monkey Wrench tells the story of a mischievous monkey named Bananas.
 This little monkey has a simple mission: to distract you from the mundane and introduce a little spontaneity into your life – whether you like it or not.
 What you do with his interference is completely up to you.
 There are also gossiping parrots, colorful ladybugs, and forgotten frogs.
 But the real moral of the story is to keep your eyes open for banana peels!
 This original collection is a bit harder to find these days, but Tula comes out with amazing new collections on a regular basis, so there’s always something fun from which to choose.
 Of course, you can make this design in any of your favorite quilting cottons.

 We’ve included detailed instructions and photos to take you every step of the way through the apron’s construction.
 And, as always, we include links to full step-by-step tutorials for any specialty techniques, such as gathering, piping, even the diagonal point corners that finish the main skirt.